OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/shop_complete.md

-Contracts can manipulate data from other contracts the way they want.
+Contracts can manipulate data seen by other contracts in any way they want.

 It's unsafe to change the state based on external and untrusted contracts logic.